-Last year, Connecticut approved civil unions for gay couples, which gives them nearly identical legal rights to heterosexual married couples, but also defined marriage as existing only between a man and a woman.
+Last year, Connecticut approved civil unions for gay couples, which gives them the same legal rights as heterosexual married couples, but that law also defined marriage as existing only between a man and a woman.

 That law "is nothing less than the government's announcement that these are second-class citizens," Ben Klein, a senior attorney for Gay and Lesbian Advocates and Defenders, told Superior Court Judge Patty Jenkins Pittman.